sreekanth-sreekumar/multimodal-depression-prediction/README.md

 Source Control for Pitt CS2731 NLP final project.

 1. Download the glove.6B.50d.txt' file from <a href="https://nlp.stanford.edu/data/glove.6B.zip">here.</a>
-2. Start with running `python create_dataset` at the root directory.
+2. Start by running `python create_dataset` at the root directory.
 3. Run `python main.py` to load Dataloaders.